Mwags24/Prada_Lab_Notebook/_posts/2019-8-6-PCR_Qubit.md

 ### Procedure

-8119.2 microleters of buffer and 40.8 microleters of quant-it reagent were mixed into a master mixed for 40 reactions (should have been 42)
+8119.2 microleters of buffer and 40.8 microleters of quant-it reagent were mixed into a master mixed for 40 reactions (should have been 42) + a 2% error

 190 microleters of the master mix was mixed with 10 microleters of standard 1 and standard 2 199 microleters of the master mix was mixed with 1 microleter of each post-PCR DNA sample